The aim of the

 .
 The

-packages contains many more features, especially diagnostic plots, which
+package contains many more features, especially diagnostic plots, which

 are explained in detail in a dedicated